HIV and cardiovascular disease

 How can I determine my risk for CVD?

-There are many factors that can place people with HIV at increased risk for CVD, including the following:
+There are many factors that can contribute to an increased risk for CVD and its complications in people with HIV, including the following:

 - smoking tobacco